xme/pfaudit/README.md

 ## pfaudit.py Configuration
 I'm running the script in a small Docker container.
 Edit the docker-compose.yml to change the environment variables and build the container.

+# Security
+Firewall configuration are dropped on disk to be able to detect changes across multiple saves.
+The on-disk configuration is XOR'ed with the name of the firewall.
+The XOR key is not the FQDN name passed as argument but the real name of the firewall, extracted at runtime from the confguration.
+Note: If you rename a firewall, you will need to delete the saved configuration and restart with a fresh one.